data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Data Vault - Creating Dimensions from Hub tables.md

  Business Insights > Design Pattern 019 - Creating Dimensions from Hub tables > BI8.png
 Figure 2: Timelines

-In other words, the merging of both the historic data sets where one has 4 records (time periods) and the other one has 3 records (time periods) results into a new set that has 6 (‘smaller’) records.
+In other words, the merging of both the historic data sets where one has 4 records (time periods) and the other one has 3 records (time periods) results into a new set that has 6 (â€˜smallerâ€™) records.
 This gives the following result data set (changes are highlighted):\
 Dimension Key
 Product Key
 Product